sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 **Severity Level:** 2

-**Revisions:** To solve this problem of not allowing users to easily look up artworks, upon launching the “Search” mode for the first time, a tutorial overlay page outlines the QR code look-up process for the user.
+**Revisions:** To solve this problem of not effectively communicating the ability to use QR codes to look up artworks, upon launching the “Search” mode for the first time, a tutorial overlay page outlines the QR code look-up process for the user.

 <figure>
 <img src="../assets/images/tutorial_new.jpg" alt="New Tutorial" style="max-width: 50%;"/>